Who was Zipporah, wife of Moses?

-He happened upon the seven daughters of Jethro, the Midian priest (priestly offices were undertaken by heads of tribes or famlies).
-The daughters were trying to water their flock.
-Once again, Moses acted in defence of the downtrodden, suggesting that God was already secretly preparing him for his life’s work of rescuing slaves.
+Moses happened upon the seven daughters of Jethro, the Midian priest (priestly offices were undertaken by heads of tribes or families).

 Zipporah circumcises her son

 The effect of this incident cannot be exaggerated.
-Deeply ingrained now in Moses’ heart is the belief that it is God’s anger, not Pharaoh’s, that he must fear.
+Deeply ingrained now in Moses’ heart was the belief that it is God’s anger, not Pharaoh’s, that he must fear.

 Was Zipporah the ‘Cushite woman’?